Scale your data platform

 Architecture Design

-We design your Fabric architecture - workspace structure, OneLake layout, medallion layers, capacity planning, security model, and governance framework.
+We design the Fabric architecture: workspace structure, OneLake layout, medallion layers, capacity planning, and the security and governance framework.
+Every choice is documented and reviewed with your team before any build starts.

 OneLake Design